 point in these interesting times, living life on your own terms.

-as a small boat, offers a powerful blend of freedom and self-discovery.
+qualifies as a small boat, offers a powerful blend of responsibility,

-and I love the phrase.
-There is nowhere to hide at sea and the
+phrase.
+There is nowhere to hide at sea and the image that reflects

-downright miserable, they're real.
+they're all too real.
 And they're rewarding.
-The
+The people

-people who sail with me buy, sell, invent, build, teach, cure,
+that sail with me buy, sell, invent, teach, build, cure, protect,

-protect, they shake the world when they're ashore.
+in short - they shake the world when ashore.
 But at sea,

 aboard Quetzal, they feel refreshingly small and profoundly alive.